 The Lumbini Museum, Maya Devi pond, Ashoka Pillar, and the sal tree are some major attractions of Lumbini.
 Inside the museum, you will see the ancient bricks laid as they were while constructing the palace of King Suddhodhan and queen Mayadevi.

 The sal tree under which Mayadevi gave birth to Lord Budhha is also preserved to date.
 The Mayadevi pond is where she used to take bath and Lord Buddha also took a bath there after birth.

-The Ashoka pillar stands in front of the museum in which you can see manuscripts written on it.
+The Ashoka pillar stands in front of the museum where you can see manuscripts written on it.
 Similarly, several nations have built Buddha temples, which are unique and show the influence of Buddhism in their country.

 The village is a living museum of Newari culture.
-The Newari culture is reflected in the artistic architecture of houses, traditions, people, and their lifestyle.
+The Newari culture is reflected in the artistic architecture of houses, traditions, people, and lifestyles.
 They have still preserved the centuries-old tradition and the constructions that express the essence of Newari culture.